AdobeDocs/experience-manager-headless-adaptive-forms.fr-FR/help/faq.md

 You can use the starter app to start developing and styling your Headless adaptive forms.
 Later on, you can use the archetype project to deploy the finished Headless adaptive forms and corresponding custom code, created using starter app, to Forms as a Cloud Service environment.
 The Forms as a Cloud Service environment helps you test and productionize the forms. -->

-## Où puis-je avoir un aperçu de formulaire adaptatif découplé ? {#storybook-example}
+## Où puis-je obtenir un aperçu d’un formulaire adaptatif découplé ? {#storybook-example}

 Vous pouvez utiliser l’application de démarrage pour afficher et prévisualiser un formulaire adaptatif découplé personnalisé.
 Vous pouvez également modifier un exemple de [storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) pour prévisualiser un formulaire adaptatif découplé.